una-language/una-language/readme.md

 [![License: MIT](https://img.shields.io/npm/l/una-language)](https://opensource.org/licenses/MIT)
 ![test](https://github.com/sergeyshpadyrev/una/workflows/test/badge.svg?branch=master)

+**If you like this project, please support it with a star** 🌟

 # Una

-<i>Una</i> is a functional programming language that transpiles to JavaScript and looks like the bastard son of Lisp and Python.
+<i>Una</i> is a functional programming language that is being transpiled to JavaScript and looks like the bastard son of Lisp, JavaScript and Python.

-**If you liked this project, please support it with a star** 🌟

 ## Installation